fdformula/MathlyLua/README.md

 for Microsoft Windows in, say, https://joedf.github.io/LuaBuilds/ and https://www.nuget.org/packages/lua/.
 Another way to get prebuilt Lua is to download
 ZeroBrane Studio (https://studio.zerobrane.com/), a lightweight Lua IDE for various platforms.
 It comes with multiple versions of Lua.

+Two text editors, [CudaText](https://github.com/fdformula/MathlyLua/tree/main/IDE%20-%20CudaText) and [Lite XL](https://github.com/fdformula/MathlyLua/tree/main/IDE%20-%20Lite%20XL), are each a very good "IDE" for Lua + Mathly.
+You may download the editors here with Lua and Mathly included and integrated.

-By default, [Mozilla Firefox](https://www.mozilla.org/) is the internet browser.
+By the way, [Mozilla Firefox](https://www.mozilla.org/) is the internet browser.
 If you use a different browser, <em>you need to edit the file `browser-setting.lua`</em> coming with Mathly.
 See comments in the very file.

 Note: The file `mathly.lua` can be compiled with `luac`.
 To use compiled modules, we set `package.path` first as follows: